Speech crimes: Articles 130 and 131

 The German Criminal Code expands punishment from civil liability to criminal punishment and imprisonment if Articles 130 and 131 are violated.
 These articles ban hate speech ("Hassrede", legal term: Volksverhetzung).

 Under Article 130, hate speech is criminalized if it could lead to incitement of violence, referring specifically to speech or writings that insult human dignity.
-Punishment is three to five months imprisonment.
+Punishment is three months to five years imprisonment.
 This is the code that criminalizes Holocaust denial.

 Article 131 extends punishment to those who disseminate, post publicly, or show to youth, renditions of senseless violence or violence that is deemed inhuman.

 France

 The parts of the French Constitution that affect speech are Articles Five and Eleven of the Declaration of the Rights of Man and of the Citizen.
 "Article 5: Law can only prohibit such action as are hurtful to society.
 Nothing may be prevented which is not forbidden by law, and no one may be forced to do anything not provided for by law.
 Article 11: The free communication of thoughts and opinions is one of the most precious rights of man.
 Every citizen may, accordingly, speak, write and print with freedom, but shall be responsible for such abuses of this freedom as shall be defined by law."

 Article 34 of the Constitution grants the Legislature the authority to determine conditions under which freedom of speech may be exercised.